thelazyone/fsd28-profiler/README.md

 ## TODOs for a MVP
 To get to a minimum viablep product the following are still needed:

-* implementing the actions for units
+- [x] implementing the default actions for units
-* reading and handling of weapon profiles
+- [ ] reading and handling of weapon profiles
-* same for standard actions
+- [ ] weapon-related actions
-* options for classes
+- [ ] options for classes
-* saving and loading profiles (hardcoded path is ok)
+- [x] saving and loading profiles
-* generating a printable (even ASCII) card for each profile.
+- [x] generating a printable (even ASCII) card for each profile.